DaoCloud/DaoCloud-docs/docs/en/docs/index.md

      DCE 5.0 extends cloud native capabilities to the edge by adopting the edge cluster and edge node mode.
-It moves the computing power of the data center down, while moving up the computing power of the end device.
+It moves the computing power of the data center down, while elvate the computing power of the end device.
 This unifies control and scheduling of discrete and heterogeneous computing resources, solving the problem of massive edge and end devices.

      This capability unifies the requirements of large-scale app delivery, operation